viswanathr88/Mirage/README.md

 Design
 ------

-The library is portable across Windows Phone 8.1+ and Windows 8.1+.
-It can be compiled with Visual Studio 2015 only.
-Visual Studio 2017 does not support Windows Store apps (predecessor to the Universal Windows Platform)
+The library is a Universal Windows Class Library.
+The minimum SDK version is Win10 10240.

 License
 -------